HieuPhan33/CVPR2024_MAVL/README.md

 If you find our work useful, please cite our paper.

 ```
-@article{phan2024decomposing,
+@inproceedings{phan2024decomposing,
   title={Decomposing Disease Descriptions for Enhanced Pathology Detection: A Multi-Aspect Vision-Language Pre-training Framework},
-    author={Vu Minh Hieu Phan and Yutong Xie and Yuankai Qi and Lingqiao Liu and Liyang Liu and Bowen Zhang and Zhibin Liao and Qi Wu and Minh-Son To and Johan W. Verjans},
+  author={Phan, Vu Minh Hieu and Xie, Yutong and Qi, Yuankai and Liu, Lingqiao and Liu, Liyang and Zhang, Bowen and Liao, Zhibin and Wu, Qi and To, Minh-Son and Verjans, Johan W},
-    year={2024},
-    journal={arXiv preprint arXiv:2403.07636},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={11492--11501},
+  year={2024}
 }

 ```